kosticlab/aether/documentation/docs/contributions.md

 * Include important information for reproducing the bug, like your operating system, your version of python, etc.
 * Although it is not always possible, it is helpful if you can provide a script to exactly reproduce this bug.
 * If you fixed the bug, please consider submitting a pull request with the change.
+* If possible, use the **bug** label for the GitHub issue.
-* Finally, a template for issues and reports may be found [here](https://github.com/kosticlab/cumulonimble/blob/master/ISSUE_TEMPLATE.md).
+* Finally, use the template for issues and reports located [here](https://github.com/kosticlab/cumulonimble/blob/master/ISSUE_TEMPLATE.md).

 ---